 New Jersey’s serious injury thresholds are similar, and include the following:

 - Broken bones (bone fractures).

 - Death/wrongful death.

 - Dismemberment (i.e. loss of limbs or fingers/toes).

 - “Permanent injury within a reasonable degree of medical probability, other than scarring or disfigurement.”

 In NJ, to meet the threshold, a medical expert must certified that an injury is permanent, and the plaintiff asserts that his or her life is negatively impacted by the injury.
 In some cases, this can extend to include soft tissue injuries.

 If you were seriously injured in a car accident in New Jersey or Pennsylvania, and you’re unhappy with the way your insurance company is handling your claim, you may be able to recover compensation by filing a lawsuit against the driver who hit you.
-To talk about your accident in a free, completely confidential legal consultation with an experienced attorney, call Brent Wieand at 1(800) 481-5206.
+To talk about your accident in a free, completely confidential legal consultation with an experienced car accident lawyer in Philadelphia, PA, call Brent Wieand at 1(888) 789-3161.
 Brent will give you a clear and straightforward assessment of your case, and will help you understand your legal options as an injury victim.

 ***Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice***